 Gallic helmer Philippe Garrel’s latest homage to the New Wave, “Regular Lovers,” stars the helmer’s son, Louis Garrel, as a Parisian student revolutionary not dissimilar to the one he played in “The Dreamers,” but this time with a passion for poetry instead of cinema.
-Should appeal to some highbrow auds in Euro territories and major U.S. burgs.
+In a thin smear of plot stretched across three hours, hero and friends throw bombs, and get laid and stoned a lot in May ’68 and after.
+Ravishing B&W lensing by veteran William Lubtchanski (“Shoah”) and Garrel’s no-fi approach to narrative should appeal to some highbrow auds with pretentious taste in Euro territories and major U.S. burgs.

 Pic starts promisingly enough with a hypnotic, almost dialogue-free sequence showing 20-year-old Francois (Louis Garrel) and his buddies taking on riot police with makeshift barricades and Molotov cocktails on the streets of Paris as the events of May 1968 kick off.
 Although later there’s vague talk of Maoism and overthrowing the state, script by Philippe Garrel, Marc Cholodenko and Arlette Langmann suggests these kids are more caught up in the spirit of the times than motivated by deep principles.

 At a party, Francois hooks up with long-haired Lilie (Clotilde Hesme, promising), an art student, and the two begin a laidback romance.
 Although they both profess to friends that they love one another, this being the ’60s, Francois forces himself to tolerate Lilie having sex with another man.